-With a bit of black spray paint, and some Batman symbols, available from google images, the cardboad Nike box Batmobile
+With a bit of black spray paint, and some Batman symbols, available from google images, the cardboard Nike box Batmobile

-Hard to believe this is the same set of carboard pices.
+Hard to believe this is the same set of cardboard pieces.

-For the windows, the saran wrap was difficult to manuver,
+For the windows, the saran wrap was difficult to maneuver,

 so he simply cut these little arch shapes.
 To close the flap on the hood, so that friends can insert larger Valentines, we glued a paper clip to the underside,

 and glued a magnet to the other side,